gregsaun/bear_extruder_and_x_axis/optional_parts/bear_hemera/README.md

 The Hemera needs a dedicated mount to be used with the Bear X axis.
 All hardware and printed parts needed are available in the [Bill of Materials](#bill-of-materials) section below.

+Note: The BearMera reduces a little the print surface to 205x240mm (compared to 210x250mm for Original Prusa).

 ![Bear Hemera body](doc/images/bear_hemera_01.jpg)

 ### Compatibility

+The BearMera has a smaller print surface compared to the Original Prusa, Bear and Bondtech extruders: 205x240mm for BearMera, 210x250mm for Bear extruder.

 The BearMera is compatible with Original Prusa as well as Bear frame.
 You must use the Bear X axis in both cases.